el1zavetaaaa/managementsystem/README.md

 # Management system
-This is a management sysytem.
+This is a management system.

 # Here you can: